Jump to video!

-In its most classic form, laab is a spicy and tart northeastern Thai salad made from ground meat, toasted rice powder, and lots of fresh herbs.
+In its classic form, laab is a spicy and tart northeastern Thai salad made from ground meat, toasted rice powder, and lots of fresh herbs.
 Traditionally laab is meat-based, but because it's got such a delicious flavour, nowadays people make laab out of just about anything.
-So this dish is more of a modern variation of laab, and it's not the most common one, though you can find it at many restaurants in Thailand that serve Northeastern food.

 Is it a Laab?
 Or larb?
 Or laap?